PhD Degree Program in Marketing

 2. Take and pass the Marketing Qualifying Examination offered at the end of the first year.

-3. Complete a faculty-supervised First Year Research Paper due approximately August 25, before the start of the second year.
+3. Complete a faculty-supervised First Year Research Paper due September 1, before the start of the second year.

-4. Complete a faculty-supervised Second Year Research Paper due by approximately August 25, before the start of the third year.
+4. Complete a faculty-supervised Second Year Research Paper due September 1, before the start of the third year, and present it in a faculty seminar in their third year.

 COURSEWORK